dzzh/RIBs-wiki/iOS-Tutorial-4.md

 }
 ```

-Finally, we need to emit the LoggedInActionableItem into the subject, when we route to logged in.
+Finally, when we route to logged in, we'll emit the `LoggedInActionableItem` onto the `ReplaySubject`.
 We do this by modifying the `didLogin` method in the `RootInteractor`.

 ```swift
 // MARK: - LoggedOutListener